csc301-fall-2020/team-project-15-ontario-parks/deliverable-3/README.md

 - Click on the back button on the top-left of the setting page.
 - If accessibility mode is disabled, this takes you back to the map page.
 - If accessibility mode is enabled, this takes you to the accessibility page.

+#### Go to Category
+- Click on the *Select Category* on the button of the setting page.<br/>
+it will go to the category page and let user reselect the categories.

 ### Accessibility Mode